 Humans also have the largest frontal lobes of any animal, Holland said.
 The frontal lobes are associated with higher-level functions such as self-control, planning, logic and abstract thought — basically, "the things that make us particularly human," he said.

 Left brain vs. right brain

 The human brain is divided into two hemispheres, the left and right, connected by a bundle of nerve fibers called the corpus callosum.
 The hemispheres are strongly, though not entirely, symmetrical.
-The left brain controls all the muscles on the right-hand side of the body; and the right brain controls the left side.
+The left brain controls all the muscles on the right-hand side of the body and the right brain controls the left side.
 One hemisphere may be slightly dominant, as with left- or right-handedness.

 In April 2013, President Barack Obama announced a scientific grand challenge known as the BRAIN Initiative, short for Brain Research through Advancing Innovative Neurotechnologies.
-The $100-million-plus effort aims to develop new technologies that will produce a dynamic picture of the human brain, from the level of individual cells to complex circuits.
+The $100-million-plus effort aimed to develop new technologies that will produce a dynamic picture of the human brain, from the level of individual cells to complex circuits.

 Like other major science efforts such as the Human Genome Project, although it's expensive, it's usually worth the investment, Holland said.
 Scientists hope the increased understanding will lead to new ways to treat, cure and prevent brain disorders.

 The project contains members from several government agencies, including the National Institutes of Health (NIH), the National Science Foundation (NSF) and the Defense Advanced Research Projects Agency (DARPA), as well as private research organizations, including the Allen Institute for Brain Science and the Howard Hughes Medical Institute in Chevy Chase, Maryland.